Aston Martin DB 2/4 | Origins

 Launched in October 1953, the Aston Martin DB 2/4 marked a step change for Aston Martin as they began to tap into the untouched market of ‘sports enthusiasts with family’.
 Early 1954 DB 2/4 were capable of a reported top speed of 190 km/h, with 0 – 100 in 11 seconds which at the time held the title of ‘fastest car built in Britain’.
 Known not only for it’s impeccable handling and a level of comfort, not commonly found in any other sports car at the time, the DB 2/4 had remarkable rally credentials, entering the Monte Carlo Rally in 1955 and taking the team to victory.

 Modifications weren’t restricted to performance, the additional space at the rear couple with a reduced fuel tank and freed up enough space for an additional two passenger seating.
 With folding backseats that more than doubled the luggage area, the DB 2/4 was one of the early examples of what we now call the ‘hatchback’.

-In 2007 the DB 2/4 had been off the road for some 35 years or more, it was at this time that the car underwent extensive restoration using original parts from anofficialappointed manufacturer of genuine classic Aston Martin parts inDorest, UK.
-The Aston Martin was finished in its original 1954 colour combination, returned to the road in 2013.
+In 2007 the DB 2/4 had been off the road for some 35 years, it was at this time that the car underwent extensive restoration using original parts from an official appointed manufacturer of genuine classic Aston Martin parts in Dorest, UK.
+The Aston Martin was finished in an original 1954 colour combination Orient Blue over Beige interior and returned to the road in 2013.

 If you are interested in taking up this rare opportunity, please inquire by phone or email.
 We are more than happy to welcome any serious buyers to our premises to view the car in its current state and to view our facilities.